Editorial Team

 Editor - Tool Engineering Lead

 Ten years shipping browser-based applications.
 Owns the code that runs the actual tool - the part that converts your file, runs the microphone check, or hashes your text.
-Verifies every tool works in the current versions of Chrome, Firefox, Safari, and Edge before it goes live, and is responsible for the no-upload architecture: your file stays on your device because the processing runs inside your open browser tab.
+Verifies every tool works in the current versions of Chrome, Firefox, Safari, and Edge before it goes live, and is responsible for the per-tool architecture: tools that can run client-side do; tools that need a native binary (HEIC, ffmpeg, PDF preflight / flatten / split / merge, video conversion, image optimisation) upload over HTTPS to our processing service and the file is removed shortly after.
 Works most on: video converter, FFmpeg online, and the MD5 converter.

 Editor - Quality & Cross-Device Review